OpasniDed/VacuumCleaner/README.md

 1. Download https://github.com/Killers0992/AudioPlayerApi/latest

+2. Put HintServiceMeow into Plugins

-2. Put .dll in Plugins
+2. Put .dll into Plugins

 3. Download audio and put to your folder (Exiled/Configs/Audio by default)